deadlyvipers/dojo_rules/introduction.md

-My name is Jeronimo Lopez
+My name is Jeronimo Lopez.
+My favorite path is JavaScript.